-Factbox - Jakarta governor election results
+FACTBOX - Jakarta governor election results

-JAKARTA Former Indonesian education minister Anies Baswedan took a double-digit lead over Jakarta's incumbent Christian governor in the race to lead the Indonesian capital, unofficial counts by private pollsters showed on Wednesday.
+JAKARTA Former Indonesian education minister Anies Baswedan has won the divisive election for Jakarta governor, beating the incumbent Christian governor in the race to lead the Indonesian capital, unofficial counts by private pollsters showed on Wednesday.

 Private pollsters, approved by the national elections commission, are tabulating a sample of votes known as "quick counts".
 A candidate needs a simple majority to win.